HanyuGaoX/HanyuGaoX.github.io/awards.md

 - Dec 2018：Graduate of Merit/Triple A graduate (Zhejiang University)
 - Aug 2023：Award of Honor for Graduate (Zhejiang University)
-- May 2023：XiamenAir Scholarship<br>Funded by Xiamen Airline, China

 ## Services